kgorman/ansible-examples/rax/README.md

 This is a sample configuration for using the Rackspace Ansible module, rax.py and dynamic inventory.

-This example configures (10) high I/O servers and formats a /data partition for usage for, say, a database application.
+This example configures (10) high I/O servers with CentOS6 and formats a /data partition for usage for, say, a database application.

 ### Requirements